buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 #### Restore

-The `restorer` retrieves cache contents, if it contains any, into the build container.
-During this phase, the `restorer` looks for layers that could be reused or should be replaced while building the application image.
+The `restorer` copies cache contents, if there is a cache, into the build container.
+This avoids buildpacks having to re-download build-time dependencies that were downloaded during a previous build.

 First, you need to create the `cache` directory, and then run the `restorer` binary as added below: